wikufest/2015-Wikufest-Dashboard/README.md

 ## About

-This repository contains the source code for the Wikusama Wikufest Application.
-It is based on Symfony2.
+This repository contains the source code for the Wikusama Wikufest Dashboard.

 ## Contributor Guidelines
 http://www.php-fig.org/psr/psr-2/